Getting started

 expected output

-PS C:\Users\user\Documents> ls input
+PS C:\Users\user\Documents> ls my-short_analysis_2025

-Directory: C:\Users\user\Documents\input
+Directory: C:\Users\user\Documents\my-short_analysis_2025

 Mode LastWriteTime Length Name